-For many women, managing PMS means laying low and riding out the general discomfort that signals the arrival of your period.
+For many women, managing PMS symptoms means laying low and riding out the general discomfort that signals the arrival of your period.
 But before you break out the dark chocolate and call it a day, consider this: gut health can have a major impact on your menstrual cycles and sex hormones.

-Too much naturally occurring oestrogen can be made even worse when we introduce xenoestrogens—hormone-mimicking compounds found in everyday items such as plastic, cosmetics and skincare products and non-organic fruits and vegetables.
+Too much naturally occurring estrogen can be made even worse when we introduce xenoestrogens—hormone-mimicking compounds found in everyday items such as contraceptives, plastic, cosmetics and skincare products and non-organic fruits and vegetables.
 When xenoestrogens build up in our bodies, it can trigger an oestrogen dominance, which some studies have shown to increase our long-term risk of endometriosis, polycystic ovary syndrome and breast cancer.

 Consider reducing your intake of alcohol, refined sugars, additives, MSG and burnt food as they can contribute to dysbiosis and inflammation.
 It also helps to avoid environmental toxins and endocrine-disrupting chemicals, such as those found in many cleaning and personal care products, wherever possible (here’s an article on how to reduce your toxic load at home).
 Finally, given the negative impact of high cortisol on the immune system and microbiome, try to manage your stress levels—here are six easy lifestyle tweaks to get you started.